CounterpartyXCP/Documentation/Installation/federated_node.md

 ### Linux

 (Instructions are provided for Ubuntu Linux.
-Other Linuxes will be similar.)
+Other Linuxes will be similar.
+Use a sudo-er account, but not root)

 **Update system & install dependencies**